Spock: "The Cage" and the first season

-Spock appeared as the science officer on the USS Enterprise in the first pilot for the series, "The Cage".
-This was not shown on television at the time, but the events of the episode were shown in the two-part episode "The Menagerie" of the first season, and Spock's previous 11 years of service on the Enterprise were described.
-Spock was one of the members of the away team who joined Captain Christopher Pike (Jeffrey Hunter) on a mission to Talos IV in order to investigate a distress call.
-Spock did appear in the second pilot, "Where No Man Has Gone Before", but this was broadcast initially as the third episode.
+Spock appeared as the science officer on the USS Enterprise in the unaired first pilot for the series, "The Cage".
+The events of the episode were formally canonized and shown in the two-part episode "The Menagerie" of the first season, and Spock's previous 11 years of service on the Enterprise were described.
+Spock also appeared in the second pilot, "Where No Man Has Gone Before", which was broadcast initially as the third episode.
 During the events of that pilot, Spock became concerned at the risk to the ship posed by Lieutenant Commander Gary Mitchell (Gary Lockwood) and suggested possible solutions to Captain James T. Kirk (William Shatner).

-The earliest appearance of Spock in the series as broadcast was "The Man Trap", the first such episode.
-When he needs to knock out an evil version of Kirk in "The Enemy Within", he uses a Vulcan nerve pinch.
+The earliest appearance of Spock in the series as broadcast was in "The Man Trap".
+When he needs to knock out an evil version of Kirk in "The Enemy Within", he uses a Vulcan nerve pinch, marking the first appearance of that iconic move.
 Spock and Chief Engineer Montgomery "Scotty" Scott (James Doohan) work together to rejoin the good and evil versions of the Captain, which had been split following a transporter accident.
 During "Miri", he finds himself to be the only member of the landing party to be immune to the physical effects of the disease affecting human adults on the planet.
-However, he realises that he is probably a carrier and could infect the Enterprise if he were to return.
+However, he realizes that he is probably a carrier and could infect the Enterprise if he were to return.
 Doctor Leonard McCoy (DeForest Kelley) manages to devise a cure, allowing the team to return to the ship.

 When Simon van Gelder enters the bridge armed with a phaser in "Dagger of the Mind", Spock subdues him with a nerve pinch.
 He later conducts a mind meld with van Gelder as part of the investigation into the activities of the nearby colony.
-After the power to the colony is shut down, and a protective force field drops, Spock leads an away team to rescue Kirk.
+After power to the colony is shut down, and a protective force field drops, Spock leads an away team to rescue Kirk.
 Spock is reunited with Christopher Pike (Sean Kenney) in "The Menagerie".
 Pike had been promoted to Fleet Captain but suffered an accident, resulting in severe burns and confining him to a wheelchair and restricting his communication to yes/no answers via a device connected to his brainwaves.
 Spock commits mutiny and directs the ship to travel to Talos IV, a banned planet.
 He recounts the events of "The Cage" under a tribunal to Kirk, Pike and Commodore Jose I. Mendez (Malachi Throne).
 As the Enterprise arrives at the planet, Mendez is revealed to be a Talosian illusion.
 At the same time, the real Mendez communicates from Starfleet, giving permission for Pike to be transported to the planet, and all charges against Spock are dropped.